curtiskoo/miscellaneous_scripts/README.md

 This repo is for me to develop one-time scripts that allow to speed up daily routines. <br />

+## crypto_scripts

+Scripts used for checking and creating crypto price quotes using Kraken and QuadrigaCX API

+## data_parsing_poc

+Scripts related to parsing miscellaneous data (i.e. Excel cell translation)

 ## grading_tools

 Scripts used for CPSC 110 grading <br />